School bond article denied

 There was a strong showing of opposition to the school district’s $209.6 million –before interest– bond article request to fund the construction of a joint middle/high school and athletic complex.
-South Burlington voters defeated the proposal by a margin of 6,514 -1,712.
+South Burlington voters defeated the proposal 6,514 -1,712.

 With school infrastructure at the end of its useful life, district officials say it’ll be back to the drawing board to craft a new proposal.